Some overseas Filipino workers have plenty of time to spare online during their days off.

 Make cards for various special occasions.
 Personalized birthday, Valentines or Mothers Day cards are often better than printed matter we buy on bookstores and stationery shops.

 Grow and sell young and adult plants for gardens and parks.
 Many orchid garden businesses started as a hobby, and the sight of growing plants and beautiful flowers only motivated them to devote more time to expanding their craft.

 45. Garage sale.

 Sell your old items and other valuable things at a profit.
-Not only you free up space at home, you also make money and help people get something new without paying a premium.
+Not only do you free up space at home, but you also make money and help people get something new without paying a premium.

 Many of these works can be done concurrently depending on your passion, talent, and availability of time and resources.
 These ideas will quickly provide you with an advantage and extra income.
 Take note that payments will likely be made via online channels, as well, like PayPal or Xoom.
 Some clients do direct bank transfers, cheque payments, and bank deposits.